MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 [!INCLUDE [admin_m365demo](../developer/includes/admin_m365demo.md)]

 > [!IMPORTANT]
-> Environments that are based on Office 365 demo accounts are intended for demonstration and training purposes.
-If a prospect uses such an environment to help run their business, then they risk losing their company data when the Office 365 demo account expires.
+> Environments that are based on Microsoft 365 demo accounts are intended for demonstration and training purposes.
+If a prospect uses such an environment to help run their business, then they risk losing their company data when the Microsoft 365 demo account expires.
 If a prospect wants to use [!INCLUDE [prodshort](../developer/includes/prodshort.md)] to help run their business, they should sign up for a trial using their own email account.
 For more information, see [Dynamics 365 Business Central Trials and Subscriptions](/dynamics365/business-central/across-preview) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 ## Prepare for major updates with preview environments